mitmedialab/tega_teleop/README.md

 IP is static, you may want to put these commands in your bashrc file (or other shell rc file)  so you don't have to remember to run them every time.

+### Config

+The program will use values from the config file to load scripts and send audio:

+    - script: the interaction script to use.
+    - options: how many speech buttons are shown for each line of the script.
+    - static\_script: a list of "always there" speech buttons.
+    - audio\_base\_dir: a directory containing audio files (only used if the audio entrainer will be used)

+More detail about all these options is provided below.

-The program will also try to read in the interaction script file listed in the "tega\_teleop\_config.txt" file.
+Essentially, the program will try to read in the interaction script file listed in the "tega\_teleop\_config.txt" file.
 There is an example interaction script file located in src/.
 This script file should list, in order, the filenames of all audio files that the robot will be commanded to play back during the interaction.
 The second column should list the words that shown on the speech buttons in the GUI (for example, the filename may be "robot\_line\_01.wav" and the words to show may be "Hi, I'm Tega").
 This allows the program to be used for different interactions and different sets of audio files without having to change the python code for creating buttons.

 ### More on scripts